eclipse-cbi/p2repo-sbom/docs/overview.md

 Specifically,
-suppose that a new version of some library that addresses some CVE becomes available, the question of whether that library's version is such that it can be substituted, i.e., lies with the permissible version range, becomes highly significant, and this cannot be answered by the details in the SBOM itself.
+suppose that a new version of some library that addresses some CVE becomes available, the question of whether that library's version is such that it can be substituted, i.e., lies within the permissible version range, becomes highly significant, and this cannot be answered by the details in the SBOM itself.

-Although the SBOM represents dependencies in only one direction, the SBOM renderer shows dependencies both directions, i.e., both incoming and outgoing dependencies.
+Although the SBOM represents dependencies in only one direction, the SBOM renderer shows dependencies in both directions, i.e., both incoming and outgoing dependencies.